andresribeiro/ciara-docs/index.md

     details: Don't worry about certificates renewal.
     icon: 🔒
   - title: No DevOps Knowledge Required
     details: Focus on your code.
-Ciara focus on your deployment.
+Ciara focuses on your deployment.
     icon: 🛠️
 ---